What is Mylar?

 First, let’s have a primer on Mylar.
 Mylar, by any other name, including Mylar, Melinex and Hostaphan is a polyester film (BoPET (Biaxially-oriented polyethylene terephthalate) that is made from stretched polyethylene terephthalate (PET).

-Of course with the advancement of CAD programs, and, especially 3D modeling, many companies today are in the process of taking their un-dimensioned drawings on the stable-based material (Mylars) and preserving them by fully integrating the legacy Mylars into the automated work environment through digitization and subsequent storage capacities.
+Of course with the advancement of CAD programs, and, especially 3D modeling, many companies today are in the process of taking their un-dimensioned drawings on the stable-based material (Mylars) and preserving them by fully integrating the legacy Mylar drawings into the automated work environment through digitization and subsequent storage capacities.

 The aerospace industry is particularly interested in converting these drawings because of the long life of aircraft and the required upkeep, maintenance and parts replacement that is necessary for safe operation.

 Some aerospace drawings were originally created and stored on mylar sheets, so there is no underlying CAD drawing to refer to.
-Since even Mylar drawings, if they are old enough, deteriorate, and since these very old drawings have no associated CAD file, it becomes necessary to scan and convert them into CAD drawings in order to preserve them.
+Even Mylar drawing paper, when it is old enough will deteriorate, and since these very old drawings have no associated CAD file, it becomes necessary to scan and convert them into CAD drawings in order to preserve them.

 Moreover, CAD drawings have the advantage of being easier to store, easier to access, easier to transfer and easier to retrofit than Mylar or paper drawings.
 Often, in today’s military and business environment, success depends upon the speed with which information can be deployed.
 Generating 3D models from the Mylar drawings also makes it far easier and faster to upgrade aircraft parts and systems.